kingzamzon/docs/docs/concepts/pkps-as-wallet.md

 :::info
 **STATE OF THE NETWORK**

-Storing and transacting live assets with Programmable Key Pairs (PKPs) IS now supported on the [Habanero Mainnet Beta](../network/networks/mainnet).
+Storing and transacting live assets with Programmable Key Pairs (PKPs) IS now supported on the [Habanero Mainnet](../network/networks/mainnet) and [Manzano Testnet](../network/networks/testnet).
 Take a look at the docs on [migration](../network/migration-guide) to start building today!
 :::

 ## Overview